wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'migrating',
     'virile',
     'sacred',
   ];
+   gen_data['elokowants'] = [
+    'wants to make people fearful of strangers',
+    'is looking for a surrogate parent (to eat it)', 'wants to make a friend, and kill their friend’s friends', 'is making sure no one is out during the day',
+    'is making sure no one is out during the night', 'is making sure everyone stays alone',
+  ];

 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -